Author Archives: linda

 Bold color and texture are what comes to mind with Virginia Howell’s work.
 Her use of the palette knife has become a trademark characteristic of her southwest landscapes.
 She believes that the use of a limited color palette brings special harmony and simplicity to each painting.
 After many years raising a family in El Paso, […]

-LaJuana Westerfield
+LaJuana Westerfield-Surfus

-LaJuana Westerfield is a native of Central Texas and spends most of her time painting and teaching art.
+LaJuana Westerfield-Surfus is a native of Central Texas and spends most of her time painting and teaching art.
 She is also an accomplished musician and former piano teacher.
 Her landscape paintings capture the beauty of the countryside in which she lives.
 She has studied art with many noted instructors and at McLennan Community College.
 A […]

 Sherry Steele